 - Web Design

-Getting Caught in the Web: Common Website Horrors and How To Avoid Them
+Common Website Mistakes and How To Avoid Them

 Alright, so there’s a lot of spooky website content around this time of year.

-But we thought it could be helpful for us to piggyback on the scariest season of the year to highlight some of the website horrors that can happen in poorly managed projects.
+But we thought it could be helpful for us to piggyback on the scariest season of the year to highlight some of the most common website mistakes that can happen in poorly managed projects.

 Made more horrific by the fact that they are really.
 Quite.
 Avoidable.